JohanAanesen/CSAMS/docs/svein.md

 #### Worked on
 * Updating submissions
 * Creating reviews
+* Tests for the view-plugins
+* Parsing JSON to Javascript Form
 #### Good
 * Javascript framework for dynamic forms is working great, and easily changeable
 #### Bad